punx120/dzmipt-studio/notes.md

+* Adding history of servers opened in StudioPanel
-* Fix syntax highlighting for communication handle symbol
+* Fix syntax highlighting for communication handle symbol (like `:server:port )
 * Adding Log4j 2 for logging application and queries to $HOME/.studioforkdb/log folder
 * Set new syntax highlighting in Console result pane